 4. Rent out a portion of your home

 If you own a big house with extra living spaces, it may be in your best interest to rent out some of your empty rooms.
 Thanks to revolutionary real estate applications like Airbnb, renting part of your home on a short-term basis is easier than ever before.
-So, go ahead and rent out your spare room if you think it’s underutilized.
+So, go ahead and rent out your spare room if you think it’s underutilized and invest in real estate.